okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 1. Select **Password only** from the **Authentication policy** dropdown menu.
 1. Click **Save**.

-The OIN Submission Tester only supports a password authentication flow, so you need to use a password-only authentication policy for all your test app instances generated from the OIN Wizard.
+The OIN Submission Tester only supports a password authentication flow.
+Use a password-only authentication policy for all your test app instances generated from the OIN Wizard.

 #### Troubleshoot the OIN Submission Tester